PavelAF/PVE-Serial-Hub/README.md

 update-grub && reboot
 ```

+To exit and save session, press Ctrl+D. To break session, press Ctrl+B.

 For adaptive console size, you can use this bash script on VM, which will be run at login:
 ```
 cat <<'EOT' >/etc/profile.d/serial_resize.sh